LispLY/leetcode-solutions/README.md

 - 111: Why so slow?
 - 1510: Why so slow?
 - 1283: Not the best way to do binary search.
+- 1705: Swift has no priority queue which is needed.